-Despite Dormin telling Wander he may be paying a great price to resurrect Mono, he sets out across the land and defeats the colossi one by one, aided only by his faithful horse.
-With each colossi that falls, Wander's appearance becomes darker; his skin becomes paler, his hair grows darker, black veins appear across his face and a pair of small horns begin growing out of his head.
-But as Wander's appearance deteriorates, Mono's improves, her voice being able to be faintly heard after the vanquishing of each colossus.
-After the fall of the twelfth colossus Wander learns he is being pursued by the shaman Lord Emon and his followers.
+Despite Dormin's warning that the price for restoring Mono's soul may be steep, Wander immediately sets out from the Shrine and defeats each of the Colossi in turn, aided only by his faithful steed Agro.
+With each Colossi that falls, Wander's appearance becomes more corrupted; his skin becomes paler, his hair grows darker, black veins appear across his face and a pair of small horns begin growing out of his head.
+As Wander's appearance deteriorates, Mono's condition seems to improve, and her voice is briefly audible after the vanquishing of each Colossus.
+After the fall of the Twelfth Colossus, Dormin informs Wander that he must hurry to complete his quest, as he is being pursued by the shaman Lord Emon and his followers.

 - Wander is voiced by Kenji Nojima.

 - Wander is sometimes mistakenly referred to as "Wanda," an error caused by the Japanese pronunciation of the name.

 - Like the character Ico from the game of the same name (and also developed by Team Ico), Wander was originally meant to have horns at the beginning of the game but this idea was abandoned.

 - Wander's garb has the magic sigil on it, found on Lord Emon's robes and the weak points of the colossi.